Skip to content

 • No standard object fits the business concept (e.g., Project, Inventory Item, Policy)

-• You need full control over field-level security without fighting inherited permissions
+• Full control over field-level security is needed without fighting inherited permissions

 • The entity has no overlap with standard object behavior

-• You need to avoid polluting a standard object with unrelated fields (e.g., cramming warehouse data into Account)
+• A standard object would be polluted with unrelated fields (e.g., cramming warehouse data into Account)

 The Decision Framework